lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

 ### Creators

 Current popular token standards often ignore the representation of creators within the token contracts.
 This oversight is unfair to the creators who then have to depend on centralized entities and marketplaces for identity verification based on biased and defined criteria.
 Integrating creators' addresses directly into the contract enables on-chain verification of the creators' identity.
-Creators can then proove themselves in various way to authenticate within dApps.
+Creators can then prove themselves in various way to authenticate within dApps.

 Moreover, incorporating the creators' information can help in different ways, it can help with royalties integration, as well as enhancing the on-chain authenticity of the asset.
 With the [LSP12-IssuedAssets](./LSP-12-IssuedAssets.md) standard, assets can reference their creators using the `LSP4Creators` data key.
 Conversely, creators can reference their issued assets using the `LSP12IssuedAssets` data key.
 This dual-reference system provides on-chain proof of authenticity, a feature not available in current token standards.